 You might be surprised (or even horrified) to learn that there are essentially ten quintillion insects roaming the earth at any one time.
 That’s more than 200 million bugs for every person on the planet, according to the Smithsonian.
 This might just be one of those times when ignorance is bliss, but now that you know, these powerful, natural bug repellents might just become your new best friend in the home.
 Many are found right in your pantry!

-Try These 5 Natural Bug Repellents:
+Try These Natural Bug Repellents

-1. Cream of Tartar
+1. Cream of Tartar For Ant Problems

 When the ants come marching in, reach for a common culinary pantry product, cream of tartar.
 Not only does this acidic salt help stabilize egg whites and whipped cream, but it is a powerful ant repellent.
 Just place a line of cream of tartar where ants typically enter your home, and they won’t cross the barrier.